 Beaten Black and Blue (and Red)

-Although the Tosa (Korean mastiff) and Jindo (a breed native to south Korea) are sometimes classified as ‘meat dogs’, the trade does not discriminate against breed or size.
+Although the Tosa (Korean mastiff) and Jindo (a breed native to South Korea) are sometimes classified as ‘meat dogs,’ the trade does not discriminate against breed or size.
 Dogs are sourced from different means, including meat farms, city pounds, breeders, pet auctions, surrendered pets, and wandering strays.
-They include various ‘pet’ breeds such as Labrador and Golden retrievers, border collies, beagles, cocker spaniels, poodles, terriers, malteses, and mixed breeds.
-Enthusiasts often have preferences, believing size and breeds to affect taste.
+They include various ‘pet’ breeds such as Labrador and Golden retrievers, border collies, beagles, cocker spaniels, poodles, terriers, Maltese, and mixed breeds.
+Enthusiasts often have preferences, believing size and breed affect the taste.
 During Boknal, auctions fetch higher than usual prices, making it a lucrative season for meat farmers and traders.

-One of the most fallacious practices of the dog meat industry is to brutally and deliberately torture a dog before slaughter, under the idea the resulting release of adrenaline will enhance flavor and nutritional healing properties, despite an overwhelming lack of evidence to support these claims.
-Dogs are commonly beaten while hung by their necks, burned or boiled alive, electrocuted, and/or left to slowly bleed to death.
+One of the most fallacious practices of the dog meat industry is to brutally and deliberately torture a dog before slaughter, under the idea the resulting release of adrenaline will enhance flavour and nutritional healing properties, despite an overwhelming lack of evidence to support these claims.
+Dogs are commonly beaten while hung by their necks, burned or boiled alive, electrocuted, and/or left to bleed to death slowly.

 The Future of the Trade?

-The custom of eating dog meat is now a declining practice in South Korea, limited to mostly older generations with a growing awareness, advocacy, and activism among the younger population.
-Declining demand, increased opposition and criticism have pressured major dog meat markets such as Gupo and Moran market to permanently shut down in favor of building community parks.
+The custom of eating dog meat is now a declining practice in South Korea, limited to mostly older generations, with growing awareness, advocacy, and activism among the younger population.
+Declining demand, increased opposition, and criticism have pressured major dog meat markets, such as Gupo and Moran markets to permanently shut down in favour of building community parks.

 In 2018, a municipal court in Bucheon ruled it was illegal to kill dogs for meat in a landmark case over accusations from activists against an illegal dog farm.
 While this progression is much welcomed, this shift brings about another issue – overpopulation.
 The puppy mills and dog breeders who once supplemented the supply of the meat trade continue to run rampant, leaving many homeless dogs in a country where the idea of keeping dogs as companions is still a developing norm, much less the pursuit of adoption.

 The dog meat industry is brutal and cruel, but there is hope on the horizon.
-Change is developing for the better not only in South Korea but neighboring countries as well, although there is still a long road ahead.
-For now, we shall celebrate the small victories as they come, while we continue to rescue, advocate, and educate others on the ending the dog meat trade.
+Change is developing for the better in South Korea and neighbouring countries, although there is still a long road ahead.
+For now, we shall celebrate the small victories as they come while we continue to rescue, advocate, and educate others on ending the dog meat trade.